bekk/bekk-christmas/post/talks/textless-presentations.md

 Removing the wall of text in your presentation, enriching the slides with illustrations and pictures, and using every slide change as a reminder of what you are going to talk about.
 This way you have created your own textless presentation, which are helping you become more free of your presentation notes.

-Hope you liked my guideline for Textless Presentations!
+This was a little introduction to how I make my presentations.
+Hope you liked it!